 Sector and multiple nuclei land use models were developed to consider numerous factors overlooked by concentric models, namely the influence of transport corridors (Hoyt, 1939) and multiple nuclei (Harris and Ullman, 1945) on land use and growth.
 Both representations consider the emerging impacts of motorization on the urban spatial structure, particularly through the beginning of suburbanization and the setting of polycentric cities.
 Cities could be structured by several subcenters of different importance and function with mixed land uses in between.

 Such representations also consider that transportation infrastructures, particularly terminals such as rail stations or ports, occupy specific locations and are also land uses.
 In the second half of the 20th century, the construction of airport and container port complexes, including logistics zones, created new nodes around which urban land uses developed.
 Further, urban sprawl became apparent as a force shaping urban land use development, characterized by automobile dependency and low-density suburban locations.

 d.
 Hybrid land uses

-Hybrid models are an attempt to include the concentric, sector, and nuclei behavior of different processes in explaining urban land use.
+Hybrid models attempt to include the concentric, sector, and nuclei behavior of different processes in explaining urban land use.
 They try to integrate the strengths of each approach since none of these appear to provide a completely satisfactory explanation.
-Thus, hybrid models, such as that developed by Isard (1956), consider the concentric effect of central locations (CBDs and sub-centers) and the radial effect of transport corridors, all overlaid to form a land use pattern.
+Thus, hybrid models, such as those developed by Isard (1956), consider the concentric effect of central locations (CBDs and sub-centers) and the radial effect of transport corridors, all overlaid to form a land use pattern.
 Hybrid representations are also suitable to explain the evolution of the urban spatial structure as they combine different spatial and temporal impacts of transportation on urban land use, such as concentric and radial impacts.
 It recognizes the evolution of technological influences on urban mobility, from walking and cycling, to the setting of modern urban transit systems along corridors and the network of urban highways.

 e.
 Land use market